LibFewShot: A Comprehensive Library for Few-shot Learning: Abstract

 \section{Abstract}

 Few-shot learning, especially few-shot image classification, has received increasing attention and witnessed significant advances in recent years.
 Some recent studies implicitly show that many generic techniques or ``tricks'', such as data augmentation, pre-training, knowledge distillation, and self-supervision, may greatly boost the performance of a few-shot learning method.
-Moreover, different works may employ different software platforms, different training schedules, different backbone architectures and even different input image sizes, making fair comparisons difficult and practitioners struggle with reproducibility.
-To address these situations, we propose a comprehensive library for few-shot learning (LibFewShot) by re-implementing seventeen state-of-the-art few-shot learning methods in a unified framework with the same single codebase in PyTorch.
-Furthermore, based on LibFewShot, we provide comprehensive evaluations on multiple benchmark datasets with multiple backbone architectures to evaluate common pitfalls and effects of different training tricks.
-In addition, given the recent doubts on the necessity of meta- or episodic-training mechanism, our evaluation results show that such kind of mechanism is still necessary especially when combined with pre-training.
-We hope our work can not only lower the barriers for beginners to work on few-shot learning but also remove the effects of the nontrivial tricks to facilitate intrinsic research on few-shot learning.
-The source code is available from \UrlFont{https://github.com/RL-VIG/LibFewShot}.
+Moreover, different works may employ different software platforms, backbone architectures and input image sizes, making fair comparisons difficult and practitioners struggle with reproducibility.
+To address these situations, we propose a comprehensive library for few-shot learning (LibFewShot) by re-implementing eighteen state-of-the-art few-shot learning methods in a unified framework with the same single codebase in PyTorch.
+Furthermore, based on LibFewShot, we provide comprehensive evaluations on multiple benchmarks with various backbone architectures to evaluate common pitfalls and effects of different training tricks.
+In addition, with respect to the recent doubts on the necessity of meta- or episodic-training mechanism, our evaluation results confirm that such a mechanism is still necessary especially when combined with pre-training.
+We hope our work can not only lower the barriers for beginners to enter the area of few-shot learning but also elucidate the effects of nontrivial tricks to facilitate intrinsic research on few-shot learning.
+The source code is available from \href{https://github.com/RL-VIG/LibFewShot}{https://github.com/RL-VIG/LibFewShot}.